 “We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully” (Romans 12:6-8)

 To me this means a couple of things.
 First, we all have different gifts so we shouldn’t all be required to do the same job.
-Second, we should focus on the gifts we’ve been given and do them to the best of our ability, as for the Lord.
+Second, we should focus on the gifts we’ve been given and exercise them to the best of our ability, as for the Lord.

 I think this is what the Lord meant when He said, “From everyone who has been given much, much will be demanded”.
 The greater our level of giftedness, the greater will be His expectation that we use our gifts to accomplish His will for our life.